 Electrification means replacing or converting energy-consuming devices, systems, or processes that use non-electric sources of energy with electrically powered equivalents.

-End-point means a designated juncture within an electric utility planning model or scenario framework that is the result of applying specific potential outcomes associated with each critical uncertain factor.

 Energy service means the specific need that is served by the final use of energy, such as lighting, cooking, space heating, air conditioning, refrigeration, water heating, or motive power.